 - Log in to computer

-- Update prices in supplier module
+- Navigate to supplier module

-- Wait for recalculation
+- Update prices and wait for recalculation

 - Generate new reports